Lesson of the widow's mite: Interpretation

 The traditional interpretation of this story tends to view it as contrasting the conduct of the scribes with that of the widow, and encouraging generous giving; it is often read with 2 Corinthians 9:7, "... for God loves a cheerful giver".

 The account of the widow's offering is often used by some churches to encourage the faithful to follow her example and make large offerings, despite a precarious situation.
 Various theologians have criticized this interpretation.
-They connect this story with Jesus' condemnation of religious leaders devouring the houses of widows in the preceding verse (Gospel according to Luke, chapter 20).
+They connect this story with Jesus's condemnation of religious leaders devouring the houses of widows in the preceding verse (Gospel according to Luke, chapter 20).
 Thus Jesus would not have wanted to show the example of a generous donor, but rather to denounce a case of injustice.

 However, Addison Wright observes that there is no indication given of the widow's demeanor or frame of mind.
 He points out that earlier, in Mark 7:10-13, Jesus takes to task the scribes and Pharisees for a hypocrisy that would impoverish parents.

-For Moses said, 'Honor your father and your mother,' and 'Whoever curses father or mother shall die.'
-Yet you say, 'If a person says to father or mother, "Any support you might have had from me is qorban"' (meaning, dedicated to God), you allow him to do nothing more for his father or mother.
+For Moses said, "Honor your father and your mother," and "Whoever curses father or mother shall die."
+Yet you say, "If a person says to father or mother, 'Any support you might have had from me is qorban'" (meaning, dedicated to God), you allow him to do nothing more for his father or mother.
 You nullify the word of God in favor of your tradition that you have handed on.
-And you do many such things."
+And you do many such things.

-In the passage immediately prior to Jesus taking a seat opposite the Temple treasury, he is portrayed as condemning religious leaders who feign piety, accept honor from people, and steal from widows.
+In the passage immediately prior to Jesus taking a seat opposite the temple treasury, he is portrayed as condemning religious leaders who feign piety, accept honor from people, and steal from widows.
 "Beware of the scribes, who like to go around in long robes and accept greetings in the marketplaces, seats of honor in synagogues, and places of honor at banquets.
 They devour the houses of widows and, as a pretext, recite lengthy prayers.
 They will receive a very severe condemnation."